aliyawer/BaaS/README.md

   source <project_name>.openrc.sh
   ```
 5) Install Terraform.
 Look at the following link to see instruction on how to install it on your OS: https://learn.hashicorp.com/tutorials/terraform/install-cli
-6) Then run the following commands
+6) Then run the following commands to start the instances with terraform.
+Replacing `Number of workers` with an actual integer value.
   ```shell
   terraform init
   terraform apply -var-file="secret.tfvars" -var="workers=Number of workers"